park-bench/netcheck/README.md

 # netcheck

-_netcheck_ monitors Internet availability and switches to alternate networks in a predefined order if needed.
-This program gave the Parkbench team more control over the gateway network than NetworkManager alone provided.
+_netcheck_ monitors Internet availability and if needed, switches to alternate connections in a predefined order.
+This program gives one more control over the gateway connection than NetworkManager alone provides.

-Also depends on our _confighelper_ library which can be found at https://github.com/park-bench/confighelper

 netcheck is licensed under the GNU GPLv3.
 All source code commits prior to the public release are also retroactively licensed under the GNU GPLv3.